 Start with the most straightforward option

 Cheesiness usually comes from trying too hard.
 We’re trying to be clever or trying to get sales or trying to sound smart and it usually results in the opposite.
-Especially when it comes to product marketing, clarity usually wins over cleverness.
+Take that pressure off yourself and start simple.

-The best approach is to simply start with the feature or the benefit.
+If you're marketing a product, the best approach is to simply lead with the benefit.
 Take the thing you’re writing about and distill it down to what makes it valuable.
 Write that down in a sentence.
 Refine from there.

 As an example, let’s take one of our Semplice marketing pages promoting features for Studios and agencies.
 One benefit of Semplice, for this audience, is the ability to create landing pages quickly for campaigns.